Michael Oren: Ambassadorship

+While serving as ambassador to the U.S., Oren visited the United States Naval Academy in January 2012.
+Prior to his arrival, the midshipmen were ordered to not ask about or mention the controversial 1967 USS Liberty incident.
+According to several midshipmen, the pre-visit instructions were along the lines of, “It is not appropriate, in a setting like this, to bring up any major points of contention during conversation, current or historical.
+It is okay to talk about issues like Iran or the two-state solution, where our nations have a largely common view.
+But it’s not okay to bring up grievances like the USS Liberty, if you are familiar with that incident.”
+Oren spoke about the friendship between the U.S. Navy and the state of Israel: “His speech was primarily aimed at convincing a group of young midshipmen that Israel was their eternal and greatest ally.
+Drawing on historical anecdotes, he was able to create a sense of kinship between not just America and Israel, but the U.S. Navy and Israel.”

 Oren attempted to influence a critical 2012 CBS report by Bob Simon about Palestinian Christians in Israel, with some calling his interference an attempt to silence the American media.
 Oren responded that at no point had he tried to prevent the 60 Minutes report, rather that he offered suggestions for balancing the segment.

 On July 5, 2013, he announced that he would be leaving his post as ambassador to the United States in fall 2013.
 According to the Israeli daily Haaretz, insiders say that Oren wanted to keep his job, but was removed because Prime Minister Benjamin Netanyahu's senior advisor Ron Dermer wanted the envoy post.

-Oren has received four honorary doctorates and has delivered commencement speeches at Brandeis, Monmouth University, and Yeshiva University.
+Oren has received four honorary doctorates and has delivered commencement speeches at Brandeis University, Monmouth University, and Yeshiva University.
 In 2011, he received the Outstanding Achievers with Learning Disabilities Award from the Lab School of Washington, D.C.
 He delivered the keynote address at 2012 Equality Forum on LGBT rights in Israel.
+He was awarded the Scholar-Statesman Award from the Washington Institute for Near East Policy and the Dr. Martin Luther King Jr. legacy prize for international service.
+In 2025, Oren was appointed as a Gildenhorn Fellow by the Wilson Center for leadership in diplomacy, public service, and global affairs.